 Heading west on the highway, drive west past Cat Wall, Broken Tooth, and Fin Wall.
 After a few miles look for a gated dirt road that leads to 2nd Meat, Tenderloins, Original Meat, and Sacred Cow Walls.
 The road is poor, but my Corolla makes it to the parking area for 2nd Meat (but not Original Meat).
 These days there is a pretty good trail that deposits you at the base of T-Bones Tonight and Tube Steaks Tomorrow.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for 2nd Meat Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for 2nd Meat Wall:

 Cube Steaks 5.10 6b 20 VII- 19 E2 5b Trad, 1 pitch, 110'

 Tofu Crack 5.10 6b 20 VII- 19 E2 5b Trad, 1 pitch, 115'